Amir Khan vs. Marcos Maidana

-Amir Khan vs. Marcos Maidana was a boxing match held on December 11, 2010.
-The bout was for Khan's WBA Light Welterweight Title, which Khan successfully defended, winning via unanimous decision.
+Amir Khan vs. Marcos Maidana was a professional boxing match contested on December 11, 2010, for the WBA Light welterweight championship.
 The bout was awarded Fight of the Year by the Boxing Writers Association of America.

-Build-up
+Background

 On 9 March 2010, Golden Boy Promotions confirmed that WBA light welterweight champion Amir Khan and former light welterweight world champion Paulie Malignaggi will hold a press conference in London to announce their world title bout set for 15 May at the Madison Square Garden in New York.
 This was Khan's first bout in the U.S. The fight was for the WBA light welterweight title, which Khan won in the 11th round.
 Immediately after the fight, Khan stated he wanted to fight Marcos Maidana next and unify the light-welterweight division, suggesting that the way to do this would be for him to fight Maidana, and then go on to face the winner of a Devon Alexander vs. Timothy Bradley match.

 Maidana, after failing to challenge undefeated WBO Junior Welterweight champion Timothy Bradley, postponed the fight to June 19 due to a back injury suffered by Maidana.

 On May 3, Maidana pulled out of the fight yet again, still citing his back as the problem.
 The fight had already been rescheduled from June 19 to July 17, and Bradley went on to fight Luis Carlos Abregu on July 17, instead of Maidana.

 After failing to secure the fight with Bradley, Maidana's camp announced that he would fight former-WBO junior welterweight champ DeMarcus Corley, on August 28, 2010 at the Luna Park Stadium in Buenos Aires, Argentina.
 Maidana went on to go and win by unanimous decision.

 Khan was looking for a good opponent to next challenge him for his title.
 One of his possible opponents was Lightweight Champion Juan Manuel Marquez.
 Marquez decided not to move up in weight and stayed at lightweight.

 Maidana then stated his intention to fight Khan: "Stop looking for possible opponents for next Khan December 11 in England.
 Stop looking for lightweight boxers and face the real 140-pounders.
 I'll go to Khan's home soil to take the other portion of the WBA title that belongs to me."